ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/listeners.md

 ![Binds Input](../files/listeners_2_small.png)

-These settings have already been set to sensible defaults by UKFast, however if you do need to make changes you can access these settings by pressing "Show Advanced Options" at the bottom left of the listener form.
+These settings have already been set to sensible defaults by UKFast.
+However, if you do need to make changes you can access these settings by pressing "Show Advanced Options" at the bottom left of the listener form.
 These settings aren't shown for TCP listeners.

 **Minimum TLS Version:**